 If floor mutated the number, I would expect it to be called floor! according to Ruby convention.
 That is why your example feels to contrived to me, despite your assurance that it is not.
 If I had written the UhOh class, I would have named the method floor!, and the bug never would have happened.

-Apart from naming the method differently, if you wanted to achieve the same effect in Ruby as the Perl 6 rw trait that you demonstrate, you could call the #freeze method on the object after constructing it:
+Apart from naming the method differently, if you wanted to achieve the same effect in Ruby as the Raku rw trait that you demonstrate, you could call the #freeze method on the object after constructing it:

 class Mutable